 The particle size distribution of the simulant is targeted to match that of typical Apollo soils.
 Currently we do not simulate agglutinates or nanophase iron, and it has not been demonstrated that doing so is necessary to capture the major properties of lunar regolith with simulants.

-Photograph of an LHS-1 prototype:
+Photograph of LHS-1: